deniscerri/ytdlnis/README.md

 <img src="https://hosted.weblate.org/widgets/ytdlnis/-/multi-auto.svg" alt="Translation status" />
 </a>

+## 🔑 Connect with third-party apps using the package name

+The app's package name is "com.deniscerri.ytdl".

-## ✔️🤖 Connect with Tasker / Macrodroid etc
+## 🤖 Connect with third-party apps using intents

-You can use intents on apps like tasker or macrodroid to push commands to the app to run a download without user interaction Accepted variables:
+You can use intents to push commands to the app to run downloads without user interaction.
+Accepted variables:

 <b>TYPE</b> -> it can be: audio,video,command <br/>
 <b>BACKGROUND</b> -> it can be: true,false.
 If its true the app won't show the download card no matter what and run the download in the background <br/>

-### Tasker Example of downloading an audio in the background
+### Example of downloading an audio item in the background in Tasker
 1. Create Send Intent task
 2. Action: android.intent.action.SEND
 3. Cat: Default
 4. Mime Type: text/*
-5. Extra: android.intent.extra.TEXT:url (instead of url write the url of the video you want to download)
+5. Extra: android.intent.extra.TEXT:url (instead of "url" write the URL of the video you want to download)
 6. Extra: TYPE:audio
 7. Extra: BACKGROUND:true

-## 😇 Contributing

-If you would like to contribute.
-Please read the [Contributing](CONTRIBUTING.MD) section.

 ## 📄 License

 [GNU GPL v3.0](https://github.com/deniscerri/ytdlnis/blob/main/LICENSE)

-⚠️  Warning <br>

-Except for the source code licensed under the GPLv3 license, all other parties are prohibited from using the 'YTDLnis' name as a downloader app, and the same is true for its derivatives.
+Except for the source code licensed under the GPLv3 license, all other parties are prohibited from using the "YTDLnis" name as a downloader app, and the same is true for its derivatives.
 Derivatives include but are not limited to forks and unofficial builds.

 ## 🙏 Thanks

+- [decipher3114](https://github.com/decipher3114) for the app's icon
+- [dvd](https://github.com/yausername/dvd) for being an example youtubedl-android implementation
+- [seal](https://github.com/JunkFood02/Seal) for certain design elements and features I wanted to have in this app when I started developing it
+- [youtubedl-android](https://github.com/yausername/youtubedl-android) for porting yt-dlp to Android
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) and its contributors for making this tool possible.
-Without it this app wouldn't exist.
+Without it this app wouldn't exist
-- [youtubedl-android](https://github.com/yausername/youtubedl-android) for porting yt-dlp to android
-- [dvd](https://github.com/yausername/dvd) for showing how to implement youtubedl-android
-- [seal](https://github.com/JunkFood02/Seal) for certain design elements and features i wanted to use aswell in this app when i started developing
-- [decipher3114](https://github.com/decipher3114) for the app icon

-and alot of other internet forum strangers.
+and to a lot of other people, such as contributors.